huwarr/ddpm/README.md

 ## Experiments

-The model was trained for approximately 46k steps with Adam optimizer and learning rate 2e-4 (as in the paper).
+The model was trained for approximately 46k steps, which took 4 and a half hours with GPU 1/8 A100.
+We trained the model with Adam optimizer and learning rate 2e-4 (as in the paper).

 This way we achieved `loss = 0.004` with the following dynamic: